mrosinski/research-graphql-github/README.md

 `yarn start`

-To lint code and fix errors, use:

-`yarn eslint:fix`

 To perform type checking, use:

 `yarn typecheck`

+To lint code (and fix errors), use:

+`yarn eslint`

+`yarn eslint:fix`

+To lint styles, use:

+`yarn stylelint`

+## Known issues

+### Missing dependencies in libraries

+Yarn 2 is very sensitive to missing dependencies.
+Some libraries used in this project are awaiting next releases to fix their broken dependency lists.

+As a workaround, some transitive dependencies were added explicitly to the project.
+These should be removed in the future:
+- tiny-warning
+- react-is
+- csstype